MilhouseVH/texturecache.py/README.md

 **[watched]** Backup and restore movie and tvshow watched lists to a text file.
 Watched list will be restored keeping more recent playcount, lastplayed and resume points unless  `@watched.overwrite=yes` is specified, in which case the watched list will be restored exactly as per the backup.

+**[duplicates]** List movies that appear more than once in the media library with the same imdb number

 **[missing]** Locate media files missing from the specified media library and source label, eg. `missing movies "My Movies"`

 **[ascan, vscan]** Initiate audio/video library scan, either entire library or a specific path (see **sources**).
 The exit status is the number of items added during each scan, ie. 0 or +n.